Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-7/008-SQL-many-to-many/README.md

 Lets take a look at this [Example](https://docs.google.com/spreadsheets/d/1UsdmFP4Wtcob0WrUBjmsaWY9RD5-Xo1wmCD21HG1huY/edit#gid=2108260734) and the SQL code we can use to see the Many to Many relationship that exist

+This is a many to many relationship
+A customer has many products (through orders)
+A product has many customers (through orders)

+The orders table is a JUNCTION table
+A customer has many orders
+An order belongs to a customer
+A product has many orders
+An order belongs to a product

 ```sql
 DROP TABLE IF EXISTS customers;